hairizuanbinnoorazman/ansible-scripts/README.md

 ssh {name}@{ip address of instance-1}
 ```

 Add the ip address to the hosts file under docker.
-Then, run the following command
+Then, run the following command.

 ```bash
 ansible-playbook infra.yml --tags docker -e "user={ add the name being used to ssh into instance-1 here }" -i hosts